risawitama/verbose-potato/README.md

-## Did you hear about the scientist who was lab partners with a pot of boiling water?
-He had a very esteemed colleague.
+## Why was it called the dark ages?
+Because of all the knights.